 17. The fame of NBA Trademarks and the success of Plaintiff's athletic brand and affiliated variety of products, including apparel, caps, jewelry, toys, furniture, pennants, and bags, among others (collectively, "Genuine NBA Products"), has resulted in significant counterfeiting of NBA Trademarks.
 TML administers CAPS on behalf of its members, including Plaintiff NBAP.
 CAPS has created an extensive anti-counterfeiting program, which includes regularly investigating suspicious e-commerce stores identified in proactive Internet sweeps and reported by a variety of informants in response to the significant counterfeiting of NBA Trademarks.
-In recent years, CAPS, on behalf of its above-identified members, has identified numerous fully interactive e-commerce stores including those operating under the Seller Aliases, which are offering for sale and/or selling Counterfeit NBA Products to consumers in this Judicial District and throughout the United States.
-E-commerce sales, including through e-commerce stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
-Exhibit 2, Excerpts from Fiscal Year 2018 U.S. Customs and Border Protection ("CBP") Intellectual Property Seizure Statistics Report.
-Over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
+In recent years, CAPS, on behalf of its members, has identified numerous fully interactive e-commerce stores including those operating under the Seller Aliases.
+The Seller Aliases target consumers in this Judicial District and throughout the United States.
+According to a U.S. Customs and Border Protection (CBP), report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights (IPR) violations totaling over \$3.3 billion, an increase of \$2.0 billion from 2020.
+Intellectual Property Rights Seizure Statistics, Fiscal Year 2021, U.S. Customs and Border Protection (Exhibit 2).
+Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong.
 Id.
-Over 85% of CBP seizures originated from mainland China and Hong Kong.
-Id.
-Counterfeit and pirated products account for billions in economic losses, resulting in tens of thousands of lost jobs for legitimate businesses and broader economic losses, including lost tax revenue.

-Counterfeiters "routinely use false or inaccurate names and addresses when registering with these Internet platforms," that do not require sellers to verify their identities.
+18. Counterfeiters "routinely use false or inaccurate names and addresses when registering with these Internet platforms," that do not require sellers to verify their identities.
 Exhibit 3, Daniel C.K.
-Chow, Alibaba, Amazon, and Counterfeiting in the Age of the Internet, 40 Nw.
-J. Int'l L. & Bus.
+Chow, Alibaba, Amazon, and Counterfeiting in the Age of the Internet, 40 NW.
+J. INT'L L. & BUS.
 157, 186 (2020); see also report on "Combating Trafficking in Counterfeit and Pirated Goods" prepared by the U.S. Department of Homeland Security's Office of Strategy, Policy, and Plans (Jan.
-24, 2020), attached as Exhibit 4 and finding that on "at least some e-commerce platforms, little identifying information is necessary for a counterfeiter to begin selling" and recommending that "[s]ignificantly enhanced vetting of third-party sellers" is necessary.
+24, 2020), attached as Exhibit 4 and finding that on "at least some ecommerce platforms, little identifying information is necessary for a counterfeiter to begin selling" and recommending that "[s]ignificantly enhanced vetting of third-party sellers" is necessary.
 Counterfeiters hedge against the risk of being caught and having their websites taken down from an e-commerce platform by preemptively establishing multiple virtual store-fronts.
 Exhibit 4 at p.
 22. Since platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, counterfeiters can have many different profiles that can appear unrelated even though they are commonly owned and operated.
 Exhibit 4 at p.
-39. Further, "E-commerce platforms create bureaucratic or technical hurdles in helping brand owners to locate or identify sources of counterfeits and counterfeiters."
+39. Further, "Ecommerce platforms create bureaucratic or technical hurdles in helping brand owners to locate or identify sources of counterfeits and counterfeiters."
 Exhibit 3 at 186-187.